-Our current research is focused on the development and application of biochemical, molecular biology, and structural biology techniques to gain insight into how RNA structures within viral RNA genomes facilitate the viral life cycle in host cells.
-This research addresses crucial knowledge gaps related to the structures and mechanisms of RNA-mediated genome replication and translation in (+)-sense RNA viruses, many of which are responsible for various human diseases and global pandemics.
+Our current research focuses on developing and applying biochemical, molecular biology, and structural biology techniques to understand how RNA structures within viral RNA genomes facilitate the viral life cycle in host cells.
+This research addresses crucial gaps in the structures and mechanisms of RNA-mediated genome replication and translation in (+) sense RNA viruses, many of which cause human diseases and have caused global pandemics in the past.
 Our laboratory integrates biochemistry, biophysics, and biology, providing our members with an exceptional opportunity to acquire multiple biochemical and biophysical techniques while conducting advanced RNA structural and molecular biology research.
 The following are the ongoing research projects in our laboratory.

-In contrast to the 5′ cap-based canonical translation in most eukaryotes, many viral genomes and a subset of cellular mRNAs are translated using cap-independent mechanisms involving structured RNA elements such as internal ribosome entry sites (IRESs) and 3′ cap-independent translation elements (3′ CITEs).
+In contrast to the 5′ cap-based canonical translation in most eukaryotes, many viral genomes and a subset of cellular mRNAs are translated via cap-independent mechanisms that involve structured RNA elements such as internal ribosome entry sites (IRESs) and 3′ cap-independent translation elements (3′ CITEs).
 However, the organization and recognition of these RNA structures by eukaryotic translation initiation factors (eIFs) and ribosomal subunits remain poorly understood.
-This project investigates how IRESs and 3′ CITEs facilitate cap-independent translation in genomes of positive-strand RNA viruses.
-The findings will offer deeper insights into the mechanisms of cap-independent translation initiation in these viruses and may open new avenues for developing RNA-targeted therapeutics against pathogens causing human, animal, and plant diseases.
+This project investigates how IRESs and 3′ CITEs facilitate cap-independent translation in the genomes of positive-strand RNA viruses.
+The findings will provide deeper insights into the mechanisms of cap-independent translation initiation in these viruses and may open new avenues for developing RNA-targeted therapeutics against pathogens causing human, animal, and plant diseases.

 The crystal structure of saguaro cactus virus (SCV) 3′ translational enhancer that mimics mRNA 5′ cap for eIF4E binding (read the full story: https://www.pnas.org/doi/10.1073/pnas.2313677121)